 In the 2022-23 school year, our school was identified for Additional Targeted Support and Improvement (ATSI).
-This means that based on the data from the 2022 California School Dashboard, Black/African American students and Students with Disabilities were in the lowest status level for all but one of the state indicators.
-Black/African American students and Students with Disabilities were in the lowest status level for chronic absenteeism and in the highest status level (Very Low level--0%) for suspension.
-No academic indicators were generated for these subgroups due to fewer than thirty students enrolled in grades that take the CAASPP assessments.
-This plan will address ways to improve our school and student outcomes for Black/African American students and Students with Disabilities students in particular, based on a needs assessment and identification of resource inequities.
+This means that based on the data from the 2022 California School Dashboard, students with disabilities were in the lowest status level for all but one of the state indicators.
+Students with disabilities were in the lowest status level for chronic absenteeism and in the highest status level (Very Low level--0%) for suspension.
+No academic indicators were generated for this subgroup due to fewer than thirty students enrolled in grades that take the CAASPP assessments.
+This plan will address ways to improve our school and student outcomes for students with disabilities in particular, based on a needs assessment and identification of resource inequities.